 Due to the nature of the construction sector, DSI's workforce is predominantly male, especially labourers, which constitute by far the largest category of employees.
 We strive to promote female representation across all workforce categories and encourage women to apply to all open positions.
-While numbers are rising (7% increase since 2018), increasing female representation in this sector remains challenging.
 However, we have had more success attracting women to mid-level positions.
-In 2020, 27% of open mid-level positions were filled by female workers.
+In 2021, 31% of open mid-level positions were filled by female workers.

-Though there are currently no women serving on the Governance body, which which comprises the board of directors, and all committees directly reporting to the board, the company plans to redress this imbalance post-restructuring by having at least one female representative.
+Though there are currently no women serving on the Governance body, which which comprises the board of directors, and all committees directly reporting to the board, the company plans to redress this imbalance postrestructuring by having at least one female representative.

-The Code of Business Conduct and Ethics represents the company's core values and ensures an inclusive, nondiscriminatory environment for all employees.
+The Code of Business Conduct and Ethics represents the company's core values and ensures an inclusive, non-discriminatory environment for all employees.
 Once the restructuring is complete, we will organise awareness sessions to promote greater female participation in the construction sector, especially amongst engineers, and introduce KPIs and targets to ensure we are monitoring progress and improving performance in this area.